Work for self-isolation

 Chose an activity from Pobble 365

-Read your school reading book or read an online story using the researchify link.
+Read your school reading book and take a quiz on Accelerated Reader or read an online story using myON

 Chose from the list of foundation resources.